Brandish/brandish-vs-worker/README.md

 # brandish-vs-worker

 The video statistics worker for the **Brandish Platform.** It's main purpose is to synchronously fetch information from YouTube associated with the items in the DB through their `external_id` parameters.
+This cycles are run each `LOADER_WAIT_TIME` seconds and they can be setup with through environment variables.
+The default value is 1800 seconds.

 ## Tools used